maliMirkec/personal-website/site/articles/my-favorite-npm-packages.md

 ---
 layout: index
-title: 'My favorite NPM packages'
+title: My favorite NPM packages in 2023
 date: 2023-03-08 10:00:00
 tags:
   - blog
-  - vs code
+  - productivity
-  - editor
+  - npm
-description:
+description: I’ve compiled a list of my favorite npm packages that I use on a daily basis.
 type: articles-item
 sections2:
   - type: banner-beta